prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ![a screenshot of imported data on the "Data" sheet](/img/projects/exec-dash/example-data-march.png)

-> Hint: there are many ways to do this, but try using `Application.Workbooks.Open()` to open the CSV file, then reference it like any other Worksheet object.
+> HINT: There are many ways to do this, but try using `Application.Workbooks.Open()` to open the CSV file, then reference it like any other Worksheet object.

-> Hint: fully clear the contents and formatting of all cells on the "Data" sheet before writing any new data there.
+> HINT: Fully clear the contents and formatting of all cells on the "Data" sheet before writing any new data there.

 ### Calculation Requirements